scopatz/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 the version information of both the FLASH mainline and project repositories.
 However, it also may include all local modifications since the last commit.
 A patch is automatically generated using standard posix utilities and stored directly in the description.
-Thus flmake does not soley rely on the version control system to enable reproducibility.
+Thus flmake does not solely rely on the version control system to enable reproducibility.

 Along with universally unique identifiers (UUIDs), logging, and Python run control